-We recently engaged in a fun project creating a Glass Surfboard.
-I was inspired by a recent trip to Newport Beach, CA where surfing is a way of life.
-I spoke with a few surfers about our project, and we discussed interesting ways to capture the dynamics of surfing in a static glass piece.
+We recently engaged in a fun project creating a Custom Glass Surfboard.
+It was inspired by a recent trip to Newport Beach, CA where we installed a large kitchen and bar countertop.
+Surfing is a way of life there.
+Early in the am, I spoke with a few surfers about our project, and we discussed interesting ways to capture the dynamics of surfing in a static glass piece.

 Over and over the word “cutback” came from them, and from there I set about to create the aura of the cutback in our glass.
 Hand texturing the kiln allowed us to achieve the desired “cutback ” texture in 1.5″ thick glass.
-From there we fired and Nick Kosteck waterjetted the shape… about 8′ long.
+From there we fired waterjetted the shape… about 8′ long.